Binoculars may be used to see many more stars about the eye, showing even several galaxies, nebulae, and many dim star clusters.

 - Fully painted, which means all the air-to-glass is covered.

 - Multi-coated where one or more surfaces have more than one coatings on them.

 Binoculars have two different types of focus abilities.
-One is referred to as independent and the other central.
+One is referred to as independent and the other as central.
 Independent means that each tube must be adjusted separately from the other.
 This type of focus is usually found on more heavy-duty binocular models.
 The latter type, central, means that both tubes are adjusted at the same time.
 This is the more common type.
-There are focus-free models, also referred to as fixed-focus, but these types of binoculars lack adaptability and the range of view is not as precise.